kianoosh21/tls-passthrough/README.md

 # Nginx TLS passthrough: Forwarding Traffic to your backend server with end to end encryption.

 This guide explains how to tunnel TLS traffic from your server to a foreign VPS using Nginx's `stream` module.
-This setup allows proxying through your own infrastructure using Cloudflare.
+This setup allows proxying through your own infrastructure without the need to offload the encryption on nginx hops.

 ---